JETSCAPE/SummerSchool2022/Jul28_Hydro/README.md

 ## ii.
 Set up a docker container

-> Note: Want to use yesterday's docker container?
-That should be fine.
-However, yesterday's JETSCAPE was not built with `MUSIC` and `iSS`.
-So in the next section `Build JETSCAPE with MUSIC and iSS`, you will still need to build JETSCAPE with those two modules on.
+> Note: If you want to use yesterday's docker container, that should be fine.
+However, it's likely that yesterday's JETSCAPE was not built with `MUSIC` and `iSS`.
+So in the next section **Build JETSCAPE with MUSIC and iSS**, you will still need to build JETSCAPE with those two modules on.
+See next section for details.

 In this session, we need to launch a docker container that supports the jupyternotebook.
 Please use the following command: